-Home ► Blog ► Statue of Limitations: A General Guide to the SoL
+Home ► Blog ► Statute of Limitations: Guide to Statute of Limitations in Civil Litigation

 Disclaimer: Statute of limitations vary state-by-state and case-by-case.
 This is by no means a definitive guide to the statute of limitations.
 The purpose of this guide is to help you better understand what statute of limitations are, how they work, and when they are applied.

 The statute of limitations (SoL) is a statute prescribing a period of limitation for the bringing of certain kinds of legal action.

 In layman’s terms, SoL limits the amount of time a plaintiff has to file a complaint to initiate a lawsuit after an accident, injury or another incident.
-SoL differ state-by-state, and even within each state, statutory limitations vary for different types of cases.
+Statute of limitations differ state-by-state, and even within each state, statutory limitations vary for different types of cases.

-The purposes of an established SoL are to disallow lawsuits from hanging on indefinitely (1) and to keep evidence fresh (2).
+The purposes of an established statute of limitations (SOL) are to disallow lawsuits from hanging on indefinitely (1) and to keep evidence fresh (2).

 Statutes of limitations apply to nearly all types of cases.
 There are two types of SoL – a criminal statute of limitations (1) and the civil statute of limitations (2).